ropensci/UCSCXenaTools/README.md

 **UCSCXenaTools** is an R package for accessing genomics data from UCSC Xena platform, from cancer multi-omics to single-cell RNA-seq.
-Public omics data for UCSC Xena are supported through [**multiple turn-key Xena Hubs**](https://xenabrowser.net/datapages/), which are a collection of UCSC-hosted public databases such as TCGA, ICGC, TARGET, GTEx, CCLE, and others.
+Public omics data from UCSC Xena are supported through [**multiple turn-key Xena Hubs**](https://xenabrowser.net/datapages/), which are a collection of UCSC-hosted public databases such as TCGA, ICGC, TARGET, GTEx, CCLE, and others.
 Databases are normalized so they can be combined, linked, filtered, explored and downloaded.

 ## Table of Contents